The Best Trail Runners for Thru-Hiking in 2025

 Waterproof: Men’s | Women’s

-Cons: Stiff; higher drop isn’t for everyone; narrow cut will feel cramped for some.
+Cons: Stiff; higher drop isn’t for everyone; narrow cut will feel cramped for some; annual updates are hard to keep up with

 Details

-In a world of wide toe boxes, Brooks keeps it old-school with their slim and snug-fitting Cascadias.
+In a world of wide toe boxes, Brooks keeps it old-school with their slim-fitting Cascadias.
 Although some may object to the closeness of this design, it’s ideal for slenderfoots who can’t seem to avoid slipping and sliding in more generously proportioned shoes.
-“I rate the grip above average and durability looks great,” said contributor Owen Eigenbrot of the Cascadia 15s (2021’s model).
-“The new upper material is breezy and dries quickly.”
+Beyond just fit, the Cascadias are a great choice due to their exceptional breathability and solid grippiness.

-Meanwhile, the updated rock plate provides ample protection from rough, technical terrain, making the Cascadia ideal for hikers/runners who prefer a firmer, more responsive ride.
+Meanwhile, the rock plate provides ample protection from rough, technical terrain, making the Cascadia ideal for hikers/runners who prefer a firmer, more responsive ride.
 The TrailTack outsole is both wonderfully grippy and notably more durable than many competitor models.
-Thoughtful additions like drain holes and gaiter traps will be appreciated by many hikers.
+Thoughtful additions like drain holes, gaiter traps, and an elastic lace holder on the gusseted tongue will be appreciated by many hikers.

 MSRP: $155